Kotlin/kotlinx.serialization/CONTRIBUTING.md

   * You can submit a PR to the [list of community-supported formats](formats/README.md#other-community-supported-formats) with a description of your library.
 * Comment on the existing issue if you want to work on it.
-Ensure that the issue not only describes a problem, but also describes a solution that had received a positive feedback.
+Ensure that the issue not only describes a problem, but also describes a solution that has received positive feedback.
 Propose a solution if there isn't any.

 ## Building